Home

 Fred Plotkin

 Fred Plotkin is one of the world’s foremost opera experts, noted for the depth and breadth of his knowledge and for the joy and ease with which he shares it.
 He is the author of Opera 101: A Complete Guide to Learning and Loving Opera, the best-selling standard text in America for opera education.
-He is the author of seven books on Italian food and wine.
-He has lectured, taught, consulted and held managerial or artistic roles at some of the top opera companies, including La Scala; the Metropolitan Opera; the Royal Opera House, Covent Garden; and the Lyric Opera of Chicago.
+He is the author of seven books on Italian food and wine (including Rick Steves Italy for Food Lovers, published January 2023).
+He has lectured, taught, consulted and held managerial or artistic roles at many top opera companies, including La Scala; the Metropolitan Opera; the Royal Opera House, Covent Garden; and the Lyric Opera of Chicago.
 He led opera and food symposia for New York Times Journeys and, since April 24, 2020, has hosted Fred Plotkin on Fridays, a weekly program of cultured conversations seen worldwide on Idagio.com.

 This trip is limited to 25 travelers and can be booked with a $500 deposit.